 Section 13.4 Grievance or Civil Service Board.
 Disciplinary actions limited to oral or written reprimands may not be challenged through the grievance procedure of Article 12.
 Suspensions of three (3) days in length or less may be processed through Step 2 of the grievance procedure.
 Suspensions of four (4) days in length or greater, a dismissal or a disciplinary reduction in rank or pay may be processed under the grievance procedure of this Agreement or submitted to Civil Service Board, if it falls under Civil Service Board jurisdiction.
 (The Civil Service Board's jurisdiction is a suspension of more than thirty (30) calendar days, reduced in rank or pay, or terminations.)
-Should the employee elect to use the Civil Service Board procedure to appeal a disciplinary action, the employee irrevocably waives the right to appeal through the grievance procedure.
-Similarly, should the employee elect to use the grievance process, the employee irrevocably waives the right to appeal through the Civil Service Board procedure.
+Should the employee elect to use the Civil Service Board procedure to appeal a disciplinary action, the employee irrevocably waives the right to appeal through the grievance process, the employee irrevocably waives the right to appeal through the Civil Service Board procedure.